viethaa/joma-order-chatbot/README.md

 ## What it does

-- Chat naturally — "2 thai milk teas and a croissant" just works
+- Chat naturally — "Thai milk teas and a croissant" just works
 - AI understands context, handles vague requests, and declines items not on the menu
 - On checkout, the agent places a real pickup order on the Joma iPos system
-- You get an order code — pay cash at the counter when you pick up
+- You get an order code
+- Pays with your student ID

 ## Tech Stack

 - **React 18 + Vite**